andersonHSM/spring-shop-products-service/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.andersonHSM.spring-shop' is invalid and this project uses 'com.andersonHSM.springshop' instead.
+* The original package name 'com.andersonHSM.spring-shop-order-service' is invalid and this project uses 'com.andersonHSM.springshop' instead.

 # Getting Started